Primordial black holes from Volkov-Akulov-Starobinsky supergravity: PBH and DM in our models

 and the PBH mass function given by the dashed curve in Fig.~\ref{Fig_f_PBH}, where the peak is located near $10^{20}$ g.
 The USR stage lasts for $\Delta N_2=25.94$ e-folds.
 We do not show plots of the inflationary solution in this case because they are nearly identical to Fig.~\ref{Fig_PBH_sol}, including the shape of the power spectrum.

 The low-mass PBH-DM formation is known to produce the notable stochastic GW background induced by enhanced scalar perturbations, within the frequencies of the planned space-based detectors such as LISA \cite{LISA} and DECIGO \cite{DEC}.
-To calculate this GW background, we use the formalism of Refs.~\cite{Espinosa:2018eve,Bartolo:2018evs}, see also Section 7 of Ref.~\cite{Aldabergenov:2022rfc}.
+To calculate this GW background, we use the formalism of Refs.~\cite{Espinosa:2018eve,Kohri:2018awv,Bartolo:2018evs}, see also Section 7 of Ref.~\cite{Aldabergenov:2022rfc}.
 The resulting GW density is shown in Fig.~\ref{Fig_GW}.
+The induced primordial GW signal caused by scalaron would be a clear signature of PBH, being complementary to another primordial GW signal induced by PBH Poisson fluctuations in Starobinsky gravity \cite{Papanikolaou:2021uhe} and VAS supergravity, see Ref.~\cite{Kawai:2022emp} also.

 The canonical inflaton and axion masses, and the SUSY breaking parameters in our two examples are given in Table \ref{Tab_masses}.
 There is a small difference in the mass values, while the SUSY breaking scale is slightly higher in the $b_3$ model.
 The axion mass is higher than the inflaton mass in both cases,~\footnote{We find that the effective axion mass at the horizon exit is $6.92\times 10^{13}$ GeV and $7.04\times 10^{13}$ GeV in the models $a_4$ and $b_3$, respectively, while it does not significantly change during the whole inflation.
 This means that the axion is stabilized throughout the inflationary history.
 It is to be compared to the Hubble function value at the horizon exit, which is $H_*=3.49\times 10^{13}$ GeV and $H_*=3.55\times 10^{13}$ GeV in the models $a_4$ and $b_3$, respectively.} while inflaton can be lighter or heavier than gravitino depending upon the model.
 Since a precise location of the peak varies within the available window in Fig.~\ref{Fig_f_PBH}, the masses in Table \ref{Tab_masses} slightly vary as well.